-We can produce more food by destroying more forest areas creating fresh agriculture pastures and using more chemical fertilizers and pesticides.
+We can produce more food by destroying more forest areas.
+This would create fresh agriculture pastures which would be using more chemical fertilizers and pesticides.
 But that would contribute only to the prevailing environment damage and not solve the looming food crisis.

 GMO foods are not new to mankind:

-Human beings have been genetically modifying plants and animals since thousands of years by cultivating the dominant good traits that went on in creating newer modified generations.
+Human beings have been genetically modifying plants and animals since thousands of years.
+They began it by cultivating the dominant good traits that went on in creating newer modified generations.
 But the genetic modification carried on in laboratories enables choosing the healthier traits to create a new generation of plants/animals.

 How beneficial or dangerous are GMO foods?

 Let us take the examples of cultivation of eggplant in Bangladesh and papaya in Hawaii.
 Both these crops were on the verge of collapse due to a massive attack by pests.
-The introduction of GMO varieties not only saved the crops but also helped in protecting the environment through a much less use of pesticides and improved the profit margin of the farmers.
+The introduction of GMO varieties not only saved the crops but also helped in protecting the environment.
+Through much less use of pesticides, there was a significant improvement in the profit margin of the farmers.

 In a debate session carried out between the Executive VP of Monsanto, the oldest and largest GMO seed company and the GMO skeptics, the audience poll went largely in favor of GMO food.
 GMO technology is in the market since last 20 years, till date no adverse issues are reported.
 The following facts in favor and against GMO were brought to light:

-- GMOs are being used by 18 million farmers as they are herbicide tolerant, increase the yield and help preserving the farmland.
+- Around 18 million farmers as using GMOs as they are herbicide tolerant.
+GMOS increase the yield and help preserving the farmland.

 - Checks soil erosion.